 Tapiru

 It can be used as ” Wanna go tapi after school?
-“Wanna go tapi?” or “Wanna go tapioca?
+“Wanna go for a tapioca drink after school? or “Wanna go tapiri?

-The phrase became popular as a call to action when sticking a straw into a tapioca drink, and spread rapidly through TikTok.
+A phrase that became popular as a call to action when sticking a straw into a tapioca drink, and spread rapidly through TikTok.

 Pien

-The phrase is used to express a cute, crying or sad state of mind.
+A phrase used to express a cute crying or sad state.

 Synonymous with “pien.”
 Created by TikToker’s Kenchosu.